How to Teach Your Dog Some Basic Nose Work

 How to Start With Some Basic Nose Work

-Your dog is going to need a command such as “find it” that you can use to signal when the nose work starts.
+You’re also going to teach your dog a command such as “find it” so your dog knows when the nose work game has begun.
 If you already use “find it” for something different, say having your dog go fetch a specific toy, you may want to come up with a different term specific for nose work.

 To start the game have your dog stay at a given location.
 While he’s watching you go place a bit of food or his favorite toy at the other end of the room.
 When you give the cue to release your dog tell him to “find it.”
 After a few repetitions he’ll know what you’re expecting him to do.